ONSdigital/blaise-totalmobile-services/README.md

 # Blaise Totalmobile Services

 We integrate with Totalmobile for field workforce management.
+We send case details to Totalmobile and it manages the allocation of cases to field interviewers.
+Field interviewers will capture some data using a Totalmobile app on their smartphones, this data will be sent back to us so we can update the Blaise data.

 This project contains several services for sending data to and receiving data from Totalmobile.